Class Information for Cellular Therapy

 This course is for nurses caring for oncology AND non-oncology patients in oncology as well as non-oncology areas in inpatient and ambulatory care settings.
 It is for any nurse who may care for patients who will, are, or have received cellular therapy.
 This course is appropriate for experienced nurses.
 Participants need to have at least 6 months of experience working in the Clinical Center with Research Participants and Protocols.

 Following attendance of the Cellular Therapy Course, the participant will be able to: 1.
-Identify at least two indications for cellular therapy.
+Identify at least three indications for cellular therapy.
 2. Describe procedures for cell harvesting, processing, and infusion.
-3. Identify at least 2 side effects of cell therapy, including nursing assessment and management strategies.
+3. Identify three side effects of cell therapy, including nursing assessment and management strategies.

 All CCND participants should have previous or concurrent enrollment in the CCND Online Basic Immunology Course.
 All non-CCND participants should have basic immunology knowledge.